eoas-ubc/quiz_mill/docs/quickstart.md

 +++

 ## Requirements
 1. Canvas API token is in outermost `quiz-mill/` folder.
-Learn how to get the Canvas API token [here]
+Learn how to get the Canvas API token [here](canvas-api.ipynb).

 +++